Trump's bipartisan push has Congress wondering what's next

 At Pelosi's urging, Trump sent out a Tweet assuring Dreamers that they would not be deported during the next six months while Congress attempts to legislate a solution.

-And during his conversation with Schumer, Trump expressed that he was was thrilled with the positive news coverage the debt limit deal had recieved, a senior Democratic aide told NBC News.
+And during his conversation with Schumer, Trump expressed that he was thrilled with the positive news coverage the debt limit deal had received, a senior Democratic aide told NBC News.

 “The people of the United States want to see a coming together, at least to an extent.
 We’re different parties, we have different thoughts, different feelings, different ideas.
 But I think you’re coming to see a much stronger coming together,” Trump told reporters at the White House Thursday.